stolostron/hmi-demo/README.md

     "password": "Z29BUzZSUFhtd0RneHZ6TnFYZVRocnlXVHY1VnJueDc="
     ```

-4. Create OpenShift Gitops application to install an instance of Ansible Automation Platform Controller.

-5. Log in to controller in a web browser via the address in oc get route in the HOST/PORT section
+4. Log in to controller in a web browser via the address in oc get route in the HOST/PORT section

     ```shell
     oc get route -n ansible-automation-platform